-The Governing Body is constituted and regulated in accordance with the College Statutes, the terms of which are enforceable ultimately by the Visitor, who is the Bishop of Liverpool.
+The Governing Body is constituted and regulated in accordance with the College Statutes, the terms of which are enforceable ultimately by the College Visitor.
+In the reporting year 2021/2022, the role of College Visitor was held by the Bishop of Liverpool until his retirement.
+With effect from May 2022, the role passed to the Bishop of Derby.
 The Governing Body is self-appointing in accordance with the provisions of the Statutes.

 The Governing Body determines the ongoing strategic direction of the College and regulates its administration and the management of its finances and assets.
-It meets regularly under the chairmanship of the Master and is advised by a broad range of committees.
+It meets regularly, chaired by the Master, and is advised by a broad range of committees.